michaelmalick/phd-thesis/2_introduction/intro.md

 and reproduction [CITE].
 Therefore, understanding how environmental change affects fish populations requires understanding the relative importance of competing hypotheses of how fish populations respond to environmental change.

+[^1] Throughout this thesis, the term productivity refers to the per capita growth rate for a population, which for Pacific salmon is estimated as the number of recruits produced per spawner.

 ## Bottom-up forcing hypotheses